J0hnZMT/listdir/README.md

 # listdir
 Machine Problem 2

-A program that can store Parent paths, File names and File size of the selected directory and its sub directories to a csv file.
+A program that can retreive Parent paths, File names and File size of the selected directory and its sub directories to a given path.

 ## Optional Arguments